Skip to content

 Centre Pompidou

-Centre Pompidou organizes internally its data in RDF as Linked Enterprise Data, but does not expose them[@bermes2014].
+As an example of the process used, we describe the rationale behind identifying the standard for a contemporary art museum that does not provide it.
+Centre Pompidou organizes internally its data in RDF as Linked Enterprise Data, but does not expose them1.
 The data model appears clearly inspired by CIDOC-CRM event modeling, with some shortcuts to relate some data directly to resources and not events.

 For this reason, we chose as a representative standard for metadata provided by Centre Pompidou the LIDO schema (Lightweight Information Describing Objects), developed by ICOM to make available for publication a variety of information related to both museum objects and their digital representation.
 LIDO extends CDWA Lite and is underpinned by CIDOC-CRM, inheriting its event-centered approach.